Peter Daniell: Early life and marriage

 Daniell resided at Over Tabley Hall, an estate which had been the family's seat since the mid 14th century.

-Daniell's elder son and heir Captain Peter De'Anyers died in Oxford following a shot received at the Siege of Gloucester in 1643 and left issue, another son Thomas was killed at the Battle of Brentford a year prior.
+Daniell's elder son and heir Captain Peter D'Anyers died in Oxford following a shot received at the Siege of Gloucester in 1643 and left issue, another son Thomas was killed at the Battle of Brentford a year prior.

 Another son John served as an auditor of the forces in the 1655 West Indies expedition, and was later a Parliamentarian spy for John Thurloe.
 Another son William was an important Colonel in the Parliamentarian forces throughout the Civil War, holding various posts including acting Governor of Chester Castle in 1648.
-Colonel William De'Anyers regiment also joined Cromwell's army in the invasion of Scotland and fought at Dunbar, he played an important role in General Lambert's victory at Inverkeithing.
+Colonel William D'Anyers regiment also joined Cromwell's army in the invasion of Scotland and fought at Dunbar, he played an important role in General Lambert's victory at Inverkeithing.
 For much of the 1650s his regiment was stationed at Perth, and in June 1657 the 1st Duke of Albermarle appointed him as commander in Northern Scotland.

 Daniell suffered from significant debts during his lifetime and died at Great Budworth, in Cheshire, on 18 April 1652.

-His descendant William (De'Anyers) Daniell sat in parliament as Member of Youth Parliament for the UK Youth Parliament representing North Devon, West Devon, and Torridge from 2022-24.
+His descendant William (D'Anyers) Daniell sat in parliament as Member of Youth Parliament for the UK Youth Parliament representing North Devon, West Devon, and Torridge from 2022-24.